NCI-CGR/IlluminaSequencingAnalysis/Note/Meeting/04_05_2022_COVID_Meeting.md

    * Optimize the existing popular bioinfomatics tools by fully taking advantage of GPU cards.
    * Any benchmark comparsion?
    * Based on our CGR in-house experience, how about its performance for real case.

 2. Regarding using Nvidia/parabricks for analysis
    * Any similar jobs has been done?
 (GenScan)?
    * Any small demo code availabe for testing?

-3: Reoarding using GCP for the implementation of the whole calculation logic
+3: Regarding using GCP for the implementation of the whole calculation logic
-   * If bioinfomatics tools are availabe in google cloud?
+   * If bioinfomatics tools are all availabe in google cloud?
    * Do we need to deploy our our env in cluster.
 Or we can reused some existed & well-buit env in cloud (e.g. conda).
    * If the cloud has some issues?
       * e.g. the zombie job in HPC?
 Any experiences to detect and re-submit jobs for this case?

 4. Cost
     * Due to the cost of cloud storage, do we have the plan to backup file and delete files periodly in cloud?
     * Any other concerns/strategies to avoid the unnecessary cost in cloud?

 5. Reference
    * Parabricks: https://docs.nvidia.com/clara/parabricks/v3.5/text/software_overview.html